Core Idea

 Why This Matters

-- Choosing distributed architectures prematurely: before you understand scaling bottlenecks or have operational maturity—leads to unnecessary complexity that slows development
+- Premature distribution — before understanding scaling bottlenecks or having operational maturity, leads to unnecessary complexity that slows development

-- Staying monolithic too long: when you genuinely need independent scalability creates fragile systems that can’t handle load
+- Staying monolithic too long — when independent scalability is genuinely needed, creates fragile systems that can’t handle load

 Related Concepts